Meet Kobus the Company

 Kobus Services was formed initially in 2009.
-The KOBUS Pipe Puller was originally invented by Kobus Cilliers, the owner of a plumbing contracting company in the West Midlands, UK.
-The need for the Pipe Puller arose because it was obvious that traditional methods were unsatisfactory.
+The KOBUS Pipe Puller was originally invented to overcome the issues associated with some traditional methods of replacing ageing or leaking service pipes.
 They were slow, created significant disruption and caused expensive damage to homeowners property.
 Water service pipe replacements were necessary due to lead pipe being present in many systems.
-Many of the replacements required excavation of home owners' property such as driveways, paths and lawns.
-When faced with an expensive imprinted concrete driveway, Kobus wanted to minimise the damage to the drive.
-As a result, he looked at trying to extract the old pipe by pulling it from the ground using a winch.
+Many of the replacements required large excavation on home owners' property such as driveways, paths and lawns.

 The system has been developed over a number of years as a result of hundreds of trials with water companies and their contractors.
 It is robust, efficient and simple to operate.
 The design is modular to make it easy to transport and handle on site.
 The concept is patented for the method and apparatus in many countries and the KOBITE bonding compound is a trade secret, which KOBUS Services Ltd has an exclusive worldwide agreement on its use.